 Ownership structure Legrand's ownership structure is presented in section 7.1.1 of this Universal Registration Document.
 Restrictions contained in the articles of association on the exercise of voting rights and on transfers of shares or clauses in agreements disclosed to the Company pursuant to article L. 233-11 of the French Commercial Code None.
 Direct and indirect interests in the Company's capital of which the Company is aware in accordance with articles L. 233-7 and L. 233-12 of the French Commercial Code Changes in the ownership of Legrand Securities during 2022 are presented in section 7.1.1.2 of this Universal Registration Document.
 Owners of any securities conferring special rights of control and description of those securities None.
 Control procedures provided for in any employee share-ownership plan where employees do not exercise rights of control themselves In accordance with the regulations of the "Actions Legrand" company mutual fund, the voting rights attached to the Company's shares are exercised by the fund's Supervisory Board.
 Shareholders' agreements of which the Company is aware and that may entail restrictions on the transfer of shares and on the exercise of voting rights None.
 Appointment and replacement of members of the Board of Directors and amendment of the Company's Articles of Association In accordance with its Articles of Association, the Company is managed by a Board of Directors made up of a minimum of three members and a maximum of eighteen members, except as provided by law in the event of a merger.
 Except as provided by law, each Director must hold (in registered form) at least 500 shares of the Company throughout his/her term as Director.
 In the course of his/her term of office, the internal rules of the Board of Directors recommend that each director gradually acquire a number of shares equivalent to one full year of his/her share of directors' fees.
 For calculation purposes it is assumed that the director takes part, over one financial year, in all meetings of the Board and the committee(s) to which he/she belongs, and the unit value of Legrand Securities is equal to the average of Legrand share price over the previous financial year.
-Directors have a three-year term of office (1) It expires at the end of the Ordinary General Meeting of Shareholders convened to consider the financial statements for the previous financial year.
+Directors have a three-year term of office(1) It expires at the end of the Ordinary General Meeting of Shareholders convened to consider the financial statements for the previous financial year and held in the year in which their term of office expires.
 Directors may be reappointed for consecutive terms.
 When statutory conditions are met, the Board of Directors may appoint members to the Board on a temporary basis for the remaining term of office of their predecessor.
 By law, temporary appointments shall be subject to ratification by the next Ordinary General Meeting of Shareholders.
-No individual one over the age of 70 may be appointed as a member of the Board of Directors will be over that age.
-If, during their term of office, members will be over that age.
-If, during their term of office of Directors will be deemed to have resigned at the end of the Ordinary General Meeting of Shareholders convened to consider the financial statements for the previous financial year and held during the year in which the age limit is reached.
-Where the Company's Articles of Association do not specifically provide otherwise, their amendment shall be subject to the applicable statutory provisions.
+No individual one over the age of 70 may be appointed as a member of the Board of Directors if such appointment means that more than a third of Board members will be over that age.
+If, during their term of office, members of the Board of Directors over the age of 70 make up more than one third of the Board, the oldest member of the Board of Directors will be deemed to have resigned at the end of the Ordinary General Meeting of Shareholders convened to consider the financial statements for the previous financial year and held during the year in which the age limit is reache applicable statutory provisions.